lihaoranIcefire/math/PersonalNotes/QuantPrep.md

 ## Brain Teaser

+#### Question:
-**Q:** One hundred tigers and one sheep are put on a magic island that only has grass.
+One hundred tigers and one sheep are put on a magic island that only has grass.
 Tigers can eat grass, but they would rather eat sheep.
 Assume: A. Each time only one tiger can eat one sheep, and that tiger itself will become a sheep after it eats the seep.
 B. All tigers are smart and perfectly rational and they want to survive.
 So will the sheep be eaten?

 **A:**